sphereio/sphere-product-type-export/README.md

 If you want more control, you can also use this library directly in JavaScript.
 To do this you first need to install it:
 ```
-npm install sphere-product-type-import --save-dev
+npm install sphere-product-type-export --save-dev
 ```
-Then you can use it to import product types like so:
+Then you can use it to export product types like so:
 ```
-import ProductTypeImport from 'sphere-product-type-import'
+export ProductTypeExport from 'sphere-product-type-export'

 const productType = {
   name: '<some-name>',